e271828e/Flight.jl/docs/notes/design/framework_spec.md

 zero in the Jacobian — the stop-gradient idiom, occasionally legitimate (deliberately frozen couplings, opaque non-Julia wrappers), and equally invisible to a strict exact-match rule when applied mid-expression, so the leniency costs nothing.
-What it is no longer is invisible to the schema *by necessity*: **the declared-pinned leaf is the schema-visible freeze** — an author who means to strip declares the leaf `Float64` and strips inside the stage, and the check above holds the freeze to its word at every activation.
+What it need not be is invisible to the schema:
+**the declared-pinned leaf is the schema-visible freeze** — an author who means to strip declares the leaf `Float64` and strips inside the stage, and the check above holds the freeze to its word at every activation.
 Stripping mid-expression at a leaf still declared `T` remains legal and remains